Dev-Shah/Predicting-Preterm-Birth---Webapp/README.md

 # Predicting-Preterm-Birth---Webapp

+## Instructions:
+flask run in terminal from the root directory

 • Created an interactive dashboard through which a user can get the probability of a preterm birth when they upload the blood sample of a woman and can also see the analysis of the dataset using Flask and JavaScript. (for testing user can upload the file in the uploads folder) \
 • Predicted probability of preterm birth (Spontaneous preterm delivery (sPTD) and Preterm premature rupture of the